sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

    Azure SQL Database supports two purchase models: vCore and DTU.
 The vCore model provides precise control over compute, memory, and storage resources, making it ideal for on-premises migrations.
 The DTU model provides three simplified tiers: Basic, Standard, and Premium.

-   With the DTU model, organizations are eligible for the *Azure Hybrid Benefit*, which allows them to exchange their existing SQL Server licenses to save 30% or more on their Azure SQL Database workloads.
+   With the vCore model, organizations are eligible for the *Azure Hybrid Benefit*, which allows them to exchange their existing SQL Server licenses to save 30% or more on their Azure SQL Database workloads.
 A more precise estimate can be generated using [Microsoft's savings calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator).

    Lastly, to reduce compute costs, WWI can opt for reserved capacity.
 Capacity is reserved for 1-3 years, and the pricing benefit is applied transparently by the Azure platform.